Animal Rescue and Care

 Friends of Strays has joined forces with the St. Petersburg Free Clinic for our Community Pet Food Pantry.
 The Friends of Strays’ Pet Food Pantry has been providing low-income households with free cat and dog food since 2015.
 In the past, the program has allowed for community members to come to the shelter during open hours to collect food for their pets, now they will be redirected to the St. Petersburg Free Clinic at 836 3rd Avenue North.
 Friends of Strays still collects donations at the shelter, picks up donations from local Target and Walmart stores, and arranges for transport for distribution.

 Pets for Patriots

 Friends of Strays is honored to partner with Pets for Patriots, Inc., a not-for-profit that connects our long time resident cats and dogs with our country’s loyal service men and women.
 This increases their chance for adoption through veterans and active service members of the United States military.
-Friends of Strays offers veterans a discounted adoption fee and a wellness exam and vaccines on their one year adoption anniversary date.
+Friends of Strays waives all adoption fees for program participants.